owensgl/intro-genomics/syllabus.md

 **To pass the course**, students must:
 1. Attend the lab section for at least 11 out of 13 weeks.
-2. Complete and present the final group project.
+2. Complete the final group project.
 3. Complete both midterm exams.
 4. Score a final grade of 50.0 points for the entire course.